lpapailiou/neuralnetwork/README.md

     neuralNetwork.fit(in, out, 2000);                           // adjustment of model in 2000 iterations

 #### Genetic algorithm
 There are two ways to implement this algorithm.
-You can either rely on the `nngenetic` package (see [Genetic algorithm implementation](#genetic-algorithm-implementation)) or do the implementation manually.
+You can either rely on the `genetic` package (see [Genetic algorithm implementation](#genetic-algorithm-implementation)) or do the implementation manually.
 For manual implementation, the required methods are listed below.